 What We Do

-We give parents a place to stay while their seriously ill child is in hospital.
+Ronald McDonald House Glasgow gives families a place to stay while their seriously ill child is in hospital.
 Children come from all over Scotland and further afield to receive treatment at the Royal Hospital for Children, Glasgow and other West of Scotland hospitals.
-Many need emergency treatment and can end up very far from home for weeks or months at a time.
+Many need emergency treatment and can end up very far from home for weeks, months or even years at a time.
 We help keep families together by providing free, high quality accommodation, only a few minutes walk from the hospital.

 The Royal Hospital for Children, Glasgow is Scotland’s largest children’s hospital and a centre of excellence for oncology, cardiology, cardiac surgery, renal medicine and bone marrow transplantation.
 Therefore, children with extremely complex and critical conditions from far and wide are treated there.

-We have been providing this support to families for over twenty years, after opening our doors at Yorkhill in 1996.
-Since then, we have welcomed over 11,000 families.
-Running at 95% – 100% capacity every day, the current average length of stay is 30 days, whilst the the longest stay has been over 3 years.
+We have been providing this support to families for over twenty five years, after opening our doors at Yorkhill in 1996.
+Since then, we have welcomed over 12,000 families.
+Running at 95% – 100% capacity every day, the current average length of stay is 36 days, whilst the the longest stay was just over 4 years.

-We are proud to provide a homely environment and a safe haven for families to rest in, away from the stresses of the hospital.
+We are proud to provide a homely environment and a safe haven for families to have a bit of ‘normality’ and be able to rest, away from the stress of the hospital.

 “Having our own room and knowing we could do everyday things like cook and eat dinner as a family, just being able to come and go as we needed made our unbearable time at hospital that little bit easier.”
 The Ross Family